Cognism | Blog | Connect

 Sales is a demanding, fast-paced industry; setting goals can help SDRs build confidence, boost motivation, improve sales performance, and much more!

-In this article, we speak to the Head of Growth at NeonPixel, Ryan Reisert, for insights on how to set B2B sales goals and build a formidable sales engine.
+In this article, we spoke to the Head of Growth at NeonPixel, Ryan Reisert, for insights on how to set B2B sales goals and build a formidable sales engine.

 Let’s go 👇